SkyeWrenbrook/soc-analyst-labs/soc-investigations/rdp-bruteforce-detection/README.md

 ---

 ## Detection Logic
-If a source IP generates **≥5 failed login attempts within 15 minutes**, flag it as suspicious.
+If a source IP generates **≥5 failed authentication attempts within a defined time window (e.g., 15 minutes)**, flag it as suspicious.

 This threshold is based on observed behavior during testing.